 It appears that an Internet re-design is needed to resolve the thorny issues to secure BGP.
-The SCION [https://www.scion-architecture.net] secure internet architecture has thus re-designed the routing and PKI infrastructure from ground up to achieve high levels of security [v].
+The SCION [ROUT.16] secure internet architecture has thus re-designed the routing and PKI infrastructure from ground up to achieve high levels of security [ROUT.26].
 By avoiding inter-domain forwarding tables on routers and utilizing a path exploration system that does not rely on convergence, many attacks and vulnerabilities are prevented by design.
 The control-plane PKI in SCION is constructed such that the distribution of cryptographic credentials follows the transmission of routing messages, thus avoiding circular dependencies between routing and certificate distribution.
 The definition of trust